seuss1337/blended_project_1/README.md

 ## Proposed Questions

 Inspiration from kaggle source data:
-1. Does various predicting factors which has been chosen initially really affect the Life expectancy?
-What are the predicting variables actually affecting the life expectancy?
+1. Do various predicting factors, which have been chosen initially, significantly impact the Life expectancy?
+What are the predicting variables that actually affect the life expectancy?
-2. Should a country having a lower life expectancy value(<65) increase its healthcare expenditure in order to improve its average lifespan?
+2. Should a country, having a lower life expectancy value(<65), increase its healthcare expenditure in order to improve its average lifespan?
-3. How does Infant and Adult mortality rates affect life expectancy?
+3. How do Infant and Adult mortality rates affect life expectancy?
-4. Does Life Expectancy has positive or negative correlation with eating habits, lifestyle, exercise, smoking, drinking alcohol etc.
+4. Do eating habits, lifestyle, exercise, smoking, drinking alcohol etc. have positive or negative correlations with Life Expectancy?
 5. What is the impact of schooling on the lifespan of humans?
-6. Does Life Expectancy have positive or negative relationship with drinking alcohol?
+6. Does drinking alchohol have a positive or negative relationship with Life Expectancy?
 7. Do densely populated countries tend to have lower life expectancy?
 8. What is the impact of Immunization coverage on life Expectancy?